ZacJoffe/uploader-libs/README.md

-# gif-uploader
+# Uploader Libraries
-A Go program to upload youtube videos, gifs, and images to Gfycat and Imgur.
+Small Golang libraries for uploading videos, gifs, and images to Gfycat and Imgur.